Richard Huckle: Aftermath and criticism

 The National Crime Agency received criticism from the Malaysian Government, as well as several child protection charities in Malaysia, for their handling of the case.
-Officers from the NCA travelled to Malaysia to engage with local charities, who performed child protection workshops in the community where Huckle lived, but they were kept in the dark about the gravity of his crimes.
+Officers from the NCA travelled to Malaysia to engage with local charities, who performed child protection workshops in the community where Huckle lived, but were not informed of the gravity of his crimes.
 The Malaysian Government stated that they would like further details of the victims so they can offer counselling.
 On 4 June 2016, the Attorney General of Malaysia, Tan Sri Mohamed Apandi Ali, stated that he was in the process of contacting his counterpart in the UK, and the British High Commissioner in Kuala Lumpur, to obtain information about the case, which would help his investigation into the crimes and his efforts to help Huckle's victims.

 The National Crime Agency responded to the comments from the Malaysian authorities, stating that they revealed enough details to be able to help the charities but were unable to provide full details until the prosecution was completed.
 For the same reason, severe media restrictions were put in place, which prevented anybody from reporting the story until the British Government had taken steps to ensure that all of Huckle's material had been taken down and that steps had been taken to protect his victims from other predators.
 On 6 June 2016, however, the National Crime Agency referred itself to the police watchdog the Independent Police Complaints Commission, since they were aware of Huckle's continued attendance at two churches in the UK up until the time of his re-arrest in January 2015 but did not contact them until sentencing had already begun.
 The IPCC will look into whether the NCA had acted appropriately and whether more could have been done to determine whether Huckle abused any children in the UK through his relationship with the churches.

 The British Council issued a statement saying that they had reviewed their dealings with Huckle:

 Richard Huckle completed a Certificate in English Language Teaching to Adults (CELTA) course in 2008 which provides training to individuals to teach adult learners.
 Following the course, we have no records to indicate he was ever engaged as a teacher in Malaysia with us, either for adult students or children.